puremourning/vim-debug-adapter/README.md

 This project aims to provide a debug adapter (DAP) for vimscript debugging.

+It's primary use-case is to be used with [vimspector](https://puremourning.github.io/vimspector-web).

 # Status

 It is work in progress, in the "experriment" stage, and requires Vim changes